tsawler/eliza/readme.md

 You can learn more about Eliza on [Wikipedia](https://en.wikipedia.org/wiki/ELIZA).

+## Running the code

+First, you have to install Go.

 To run this program on a Mac, change to the directory where the code is, and type:

 ~~~